Broly: Powers and abilities

-Like other Saiyans in the series, his heritage has given him superhuman strength, senses, durability, agility, speed, ki blasts and reflexes.
+Like other Saiyans in the series, his heritage has given him superhuman strength, senses, durability, agility, speed, reflexes, and the ability to utilize his Ki.
 In the Daizenshuu 6: Movies & TV (1995) guidebook, it is stated that Super Saiyan Broly's power surpasses that of Super Saiyan Goku and that in his "Legendary Super Saiyan" form Broly is an opponent with infinite power.
 According to Takao Koyama in a 2006 interview, Broly is the strongest and most powerful antagonist in the Dragon Ball Z series.
-In a 2013 interview regarding the movie Dragon Ball Z: Battle of Gods, where Goku faces the God of Destruction, Beerus, he stated that Broly is scarier than Beerus.
-Broly's raw power may be equal to or eclipse that of the Gods Of Destruction.
-This was also supported by Goku's statement in the conclusion of Dragon Ball Super: Broly, that the new incarnation of the character's power may surpass that of the god.
+Goku stated in the conclusion of Dragon Ball Super: Broly that the new incarnation of the character's power may surpass that of the God of Destruction Beerus.